-38. The recommendation will form the main part (together with, for example, the ad and any relevant guidance) of the information provided to Council.
-In exceptional circumstances, and at our sole discretion, those that responded to the complaint and are named in the report may be allowed to provide a submission to be placed directly before the Council.
+36. The recommendation will form the main part (together with, for example, the ad and any relevant guidance) of the information provided to Council.
+In exceptional circumstances, and at our sole discretion, those named in the report as responsible for answering the complaint may be allowed to provide a submission to be placed directly before the Council.
 Such a submission shall not introduce any information not previously provided in the course of investigation and will typically be limited to 1,000 words.
 Submissions of greater length may not be considered.